 We have been witnessing an increased need for Spanish language services in the southern area of Orange County over the past couple of years.
 The southern half or Orange County is typically the most difficult area to recruit poll workers, in general, let alone recruiting people with bilingual skills.
 The difficulty increases with the lack of community groups involved in that area of the county.
-We are now beginning to conduct grassroots voter outreach for Latinos in South County.
+We continue to establish and conduct grassroots voter outreach for Latinos in South County.